The fermionic observable in the Ising model and the inverse Kac-Ward operator: The Kac-Ward operator and graph generating functions

 \subsection{The inverse Kac-Ward operator}

 In this section we assume that $\FinG$ is finite and without edge crossings.
 If one wants to compute the inverse of the Kac-Ward operator, one can use the power series formula:

 which is valid for $\|x\|_{\infty}$ small enough.
-It turns out that the above sum involving non-backtracking walks can be expressed in terms of a generating function of certain subgraphs of $\FinG$ (or rather its particular modification).
+The last sum is over all non-backtracking walks since the transition matrix $\Lambda$ assigns zero weight to steps between $\ve$ and $-\ve$.
+It turns out that this sum can be expressed in terms of a generating function of certain subgraphs of $\FinG$ (or rather its particular modification).

 To this end, let $m(\ve)=(t(\ve)+h(\ve))/2$ be the midpoint of $\ve$.
 Given $\ve,\vg \in \dG$, we define a modified graph